lukeab/k8s-local-dev-env/README.md

 $> sudo update-ca-trust
 ```

 The OS_CERT_PATH depends on the distribution of linux.
-For Mac and Windows cert management proceedures, and a general guide in linux versions, refer to [manuals.gfi.com adding-trust-root-certificates](https://manuals.gfi.com/en/kerio/connect/content/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html)
+For Mac and Windows cert management procedures, and a general guide in linux versions, refer to [manuals.gfi.com adding-trust-root-certificates](https://manuals.gfi.com/en/kerio/connect/content/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html)

-Google Chrome uses `certutil` from `libnss3-tools` package to manage the certificiate trust database.
+Google Chrome uses `certutil` from `libnss3-tools` package to manage the certificate trust database.
 You can check what certificates are registered by running

 ```bash
 $> certutil -L -d sql:$HOME/.pki/nssdb